makersacademy/bowling-challenge/README.md

 - As a player
 I want to end a frame when I score 10 in first roll

 - As a player
 I want to keep track of my score for each roll including skipped ones

 - As a player
 I want to keep track of my score for each frame including bonuses

 As a player
 I want to add this frame to the last frame if it was a strike

 As a player
 I want to add the first roll to the last frame if it was a spare

-As a player
+- As a player
 I want the game to end after 10 frames

-As a player
-I want the game to continue after 10 frames if the last frame is a strike

-As a player
+- As a player
 I want the game to only continue past 10 frames when the frame is a strike

-As a player
+- As a player
 I want the game to end after 13 frames if the last four frames are strikes.